keneelshah1/geotab_test/geotab-development-assessment-main/README.md

 # Geotab Development Assessment

+# I have completed this assessment in Java

 As part of your application to Geotab Inc., we ask that you complete the following challenge.

 To submit the your challenge please follow the steps below: